drshahizan/special-topic-data-engineering/project/proposal/Gadgeteen/Proposal_Gadgeteen.md

 - Provide recommendations for further development of ChatGPT based on the insights gained from the analysis.

 ## 🧿 Scope
-&ensp; The project will focus specifically on Twitter data, as Twitter is a popular social media platform for discussing technology and current events.
-By analyzing Twitter data in real-time, the project aims to provide valuable insights into the public's perception of ChatGPT
+&ensp; The project will focus specifically on Reddit data, as Reddit is a popular social media platform for discussing technology and current events.
+By analyzing Reddit data in real-time, the project aims to provide valuable insights into the public's perception of ChatGPT

 <b>Data Sources:</b>

-&ensp;&ensp; The primary data source for this project will be Twitter's API, which will provide us with real-time access to tweets related to "ChatGpt."
-We will use Twitter's streaming API to collect tweets in real-time, using specific keywords and hashtags related to ChatGpt.
+&ensp;&ensp; The primary data source for this project will be Reddit's API, which will provide us with real-time access to tweets related to "ChatGpt."
+We will use Reddit's streaming API to collect tweets in real-time, using specific keywords and hashtags related to ChatGpt.

 <b>Tools and Technologies:</b>

 &ensp;&ensp; We will use Python as the main programming language for this project, along with several open-source libraries such as Tweepy, Pandas, and MongoDB:

-&ensp;&ensp;I.	**Tweepy**: Use to connect to Twitter's API.
+&ensp;&ensp;I.	**Reddit API**: Use to connect to Reddit's API.

 &ensp;&ensp;II.	**Pandas**: Use for data manipulation and preprocessing.